RoySegall/gizra.com/app/_posts/2016-10-07-thoughts-about-training.md

 layout: post
 author: LiatSade
 image:  ""
-description: "My job is to train and develop employees so that they can improve their skills and knowledge.
-This role exists in many big companies, but what is the best way to do it in a small and cool company like Gizra?
+description: "What is the best way to train and develop employees in a small and cool company like Gizra?
 I share with you my thoughts."
 ---

 {% include setup %}